 What you can do

-- Spread the word about our $5,000 reward by ordering a free reward action pack, which includes posters, postcards, brochures and stickers with information about our reward for you to post around your neighborhood.
+- Spread the word about our $5,000 reward by requesting brochures and posters with information about our reward for you to post around your neighborhood.

 - Help take a bite out of dogfighters.
 Urge your local radio station to run one of our public service announcements (available in English or Spanish) about our standing $5,000 reward for information leading to a conviction of illegal dogfighting.